-Melanie used to do stand-up in Austin for audiences of no more than 6 people, defining her voice after coming out as queer in the South.
-Working as a bar host at the time, daydreaming at the host stand paid off when she got the idea to write, direct, and star as a severely anxious comedian in her debut short, CHOKE ARTIST (Official Selection Lighthouse International Film Festival, Second Rounder AFF Screenplay Competition).
-Upon moving to Brooklyn, she co-wrote and played 7 erratic roles in BROOKLYN NO-NAMES Off-Broadway – awarded Best Script at the 2018 SheNYC Festival in the East Village.
+Melanie used to do stand-up in Austin for audiences of 10 people max, defining her voice after coming out as queer in the South.
+Working as a bar host at the time, daydreaming at the host stand paid off when she got the idea to write, direct, and star as a severely anxious comedian in her debut short, Choke Artist (Lighthouse International Film Festival, Second Rounder AFF Screenplay Competition).
+Upon moving to New York, she co-wrote and played 7 roles in tornadic comedy Brooklyn No-Names Off-Broadway - awarded Best Script at the 2018 SheNYC Festival.

 Melanie is an alum of Joan Scheckel's Filmmaking Series (Action Lab).
-She graduated Cum Laude with a B.F.A. in Acting from Texas State University – where she got her start as a playwright and where her first full-length play, BURNING AND DODGING, was produced.
-Her latest projects are the CHOKE ARTIST half-hour pilot and a feature psychodrama about young actors discovering their boundaries in devastating ways.
-She lives in Los Angeles.
+They have a B.F.A. in Acting from Texas State University, where they also studied playwriting and had their first full-length play, Burning and Dodging, produced.
+Melanie lives in LA and is working on a feature coming-of-age drama about actors discovering their boundaries in devastating ways.

 Photo by Arin Sang-urai